pravin-gayal/pravin-gayal/README.md

 ## Hi, I am Pravin Gayal! 👋

-My name is Pravin Gayal and I am an Enterprise Application Architect at Vibrent Health.
+My name is Pravin Gayal and I am an Enterprise Application Architect at Vibrent Health with total of 9 years of experience in Software Development.
 I 🎓graduated from College of Engineering, Pune(COEP) with a Bachelor of Technology in Computer Science.

 ## 🛠️ Technologies and Tools
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=JAVASCRIPT&logoColor=white&color=2bbc8a)